Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 Just because a group of people believe something does not make it right

-Once we add the implicit premise the argument becomes invalid since that prmise is not always true
+Once we add the implicit premise the argument becomes invalid since that premise is not always true

 -

-###Common Practice Fallacy
+### Common Practice Fallacy

-This is an attempt to persuade someone to do something they shouldn't by giving them the justification that "Everyone deos it"
+This is an attempt to persuade someone to do something they shouldn't by giving them the justification that "Everyone does it"

 Example argument in standard form: